-The main part of the window shows a "tree" representation of the hierarchy, initially rooted at the current directory (the initial directory can be changed by setting the user.dir system property (Section 9.2.3)).
+The main part of the window shows a "tree" representation of the hierarchy, initially rooted at the current directory.
 Each line displayed represents a "node" which may be a file or some other type of item (for instance an HDU in a FITS file or an entry in a tar archive).
 The line contains a little icon which indicates what kind of node it is and a short text string which gives its name and maybe some description.
 Nodes which represent tables are indicated by the icon.
-For nodes which have some internal structure there is also a "handle" which indicates whether they are collapsed ( $\bigcirc$ -) or expanded ( $\bigcirc$ ).
+For nodes which have some internal structure there is also a "handle" which indicates whether they are collapsed $(\bullet -)$ or expanded $(\bullet -)$ .
 You can examine remote filespaces (MySpace, SRB) as well as local ones in the same way as with the Filestore Browser.